CartoDB/mobile-sdk/doc/geocoding.md

   {% highlight csharp %}

 Service = new PeliasOnlineGeocodingService("<your-mapzen-api-key>");
-var request = new GeocodingRequest(mapView.Options.BaseProjection, "fifth");
+var request = new GeocodingRequest(mapView.Options.BaseProjection, "Fifth Avenue, New York");

 // Note: Geocoding is a complicated process and should not be done on the main thread GeocodingResultVector results = Service.CalculateAddresses(request);